R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Implementation Details

 \subsection{Spin}

-Since \proposed~is trained with 960 hours of data speech in LibriSpeech, the pseudo labels for $\mathcal{L}_{\text{Aux}}$ should be generated for all those data with Spin.
-To avoid generating unseen data with Spin, we train another Spin\textsubscript{2048} model with the same data~(originally 100 hours in \citet{chang2023spin}).
-Each mini-batch before data perturbation has 2560 seconds of speech, equivalent to 32k frames.
+Since \proposed~is trained with 960 hours of speech in LibriSpeech, the pseudo-labels for $\mathcal{L}_{\text{Aux}}$ should be generated for all those data with Spin.
+To avoid labeling unseen data with Spin, we train another HuBERT + Spin\textsubscript{2048} model with the same data~(originally 100 hours in \citealp{chang2023spin}).
+Each mini-batch before data perturbation has 2560 seconds of speech, equivalent to 32k frames after downsampling.
 The learning rate first linearly increases from 10\textsuperscript{$-$6} to 10\textsuperscript{$-$4} in the first 2.5k updates, then linearly decreases to 10\textsuperscript{$-$6} in the last 7.5k updates.
 The implementation of the Spin loss follows \citet{caron2020unsupervised}.\footnote{https://github.com/facebookresearch/swav} This model takes four hours of training time on four RTX A6000 GPUs.
-Models trained with all 10k updates are used for generating pseudo labels.
+Models trained with all 10k updates are used to generate pseudo-labels.
 In total, roughly 7.1k hours of unlabeled speech data are processed.
-Compared with the model trained by \citet{chang2023spin}, a similar performance is achieved on phoneme recognition.
+Compared with the model in \citet{chang2023spin}, a similar performance is achieved on phoneme recognition.